 Additionally, by encouraging your employees to take more responsibility, their leadership skills will also naturally improve.
 Having a group of leaders can only make your team stronger, so don’t overlook this valuable point.

 4. Delegate Tasks

-In line with this, delegating responsibility is another important developmental tool.
+In line with this point, delegating responsibility is another important developmental tool.
 As a manager, it can sometimes be easy to try and do everything yourself – especially the tasks that consume copious amounts of your valuable time – which is why it’s vital that you bring others on board.

 Not only will it allow you to concentrate on other things, but it will also give your employees a chance to shine.
 For instance, they might approach the task in a slightly different way to you or they may even devise a more efficient way of doing things altogether.
 Either way, this is how your employees will learn – and, besides, if needs be, you can always provide guidance and advice along the way.

 As an aside, don’t underestimate the effect this can have on your own managerial development, too.
-The ability to relinquish control and put your trust in your staff will ensure that you don’t lapse into the dreaded antithesis of employee development, micromanagement, which can have disastrously negative repercussions for everybody involved.
+The ability to relinquish control and put your trust in your staff will help to ensure that you don’t lapse into the dreaded morale wasteland of micromanagement, a workplace disease that can have disastrously negative repercussions for everybody involved.